-From Clark Peña, Director of Advocacy, Construction Workforce Project in This is The Bronx:
+From Construction Workforce Project in This is The Bronx:

 Almost all of the reported legislative goals of the 2019 New York State budget passed— a plastic bag ban, congestion pricing, and a mansion tax.
 However, noticeably missing from this year’s budget was a prevailing wage expansion.
 That’s because lawmakers are increasingly taking note of the harmful effects of a misguided prevailing wage expansion on workers of color, minority-and-women-owned businesses, and working-class families.

 Despite its failure to pass in the state budget, the union-backed prevailing wage expansion continues to be debated by lawmakers.
 However, what was once a much more one-sided conversation has shifted as more legislators begin to question the impacts that the proposed expansion will have on workers of color.

 Lawmakers’ change of tune—and the fact that a prevailing wage expansion was not included in the state budget with a Democrat-controlled Senate and Assembly— is emblematic of the fact that the concerns of open shop construction workers are real and have yet to be addressed.
 Included amongst these concerns are the inevitable loss of job opportunities for workers of color, local workers, and MWBEs.